stsievert/swix/README.md

 ## Usage
 1. Download this repo.
-2. Include the file `swix.swift` in your project.
+2. Include the folder `swix` in your project.

 Boom.
 Done.